analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - Amazing performance, stupid mistakes.
   - Factual errors, logical errors, inconsistencies, limited reasoning abilities.
   - Gullible.
 You can persuade them that 2+2=5.
+  - Can hallucinate.
+  - Not good for reasoning, planning, arithmetic
-  - Can use them for writing text, code genration.
+  - Can use them for writing assistance, first draft generation, code generation.
   - Software engineerig will be revolutionized.

 - No knowledge of underlying reality.
-- No common sense, no ability to plan answer (at least not directly themselves)
+- No common sense, no ability to plan answer (not the auto-regressive LLMs themselves)
+- Auto-regressive LLMs cannot be made factual, non-toxic.

 <p align="center">
 <img width="350" height="200" src="/src/images/yann_lecun/1.jpg"><br>